The Two Synod Solution

 Presbytery aligned with their Primary

-Synod, as an active member, and who is
+Synod, as an active member, and who

-now, without intentional abandonment
+is now, without the intentional

-of the exercise of ministry, no longer
+ministry, no longer engaged

-engaged in a ministry that complies
+in a ministry that complies

 with all of the criteria set forth by their